Acizza/anup/README.md

 * Automatic series status handling (watching, rewatching, completed, etc)
 * Automatic series start / end date handling

-Also included is a tool called `anisplit`.
-Its purpose is to split up a series that contains multiple seasons merged into one.
-For more information about this tool, please go [here](anisplit/).
+For now, you must use an included CLI tool called `anisplit` to split up merged seasons and integrated specials, OVA's, ONA's, and movies into their own folder.
+A dedicated panel will eventually be added to the main program's TUI to do this.

 # Building